mui/material-ui/docs/data/joy/components/modal/modal.md

 This is because each successive modal blocks interaction with all elements behind it, making prior states inaccessible and overly complicated for the user to navigate through.
 :::

+### Transition

+The modal components do not come with transition properties.

+Here is one example using [`react-transition-group`](https://reactcommunity.org/react-transition-group/transition) to create a fade animation:

+{{"demo": "FadeModalDialog.js"}}

 ### Performance

 The modal's content is unmounted when it is not open.